Public Health (Infectious Diseases) Regulations 1985: Use

+Health minister Kenneth Clarke did not make AIDS a notifiable disease because of fears it would deter people from getting tested; Clarke said the regulations were "intended for use in very exceptional circumstances only".
 The powers under this instrument were only used once, in Manchester in September 1985.
 A man was detained under the powers of Section 38 because he was "bleeding copiously" while attempting to discharge himself.
 The order was made after a five minute hearing, due to the risk of transmission through the man's blood.
 He was detained for three weeks at Monsall Hospital but the order was reversed after ten days on appeal, after the man's condition had improved and Manchester City Council, who had asked for the original order, were satisfied that there was no justification for the man to continue to be detained.
 Justice Russell, who heard the appeal, noted that the original order was proper given the evidence before the magistrates at the time.

 In popular culture

 The instrument is mentioned in the British television drama It's A Sin, after one of the characters is detained because he has AIDS.
 He is released after his lawyer shows the order is null and void as it is made under the original 1984 act, not the powers in the 1985 regulations.